WebexCommunity/WebexPythonSDK/README.rst

 Installation
 ------------

-ciscosparkapi is available on PyPI.
 Installation and updating of ciscosparkapi is easy:

 **Install via PIP**